 This second interpretation is possible only because of Judaism’s fundamental principle that kol Yisrael arevin zeh ba-zeh, “All Jews are sureties [i.e. responsible] for one another.”
 However, the Talmud makes a fascinating observation about the scope of the command:

-One of the Rabbis said to Raba: [The Torah says] hocheach tochiach, meaning “you shall reprove your neighbour repeatedly” [because the verb is doubled, implying more than once].
+One of the Rabbis said to Raba: [The Torah says] hocheach tochiach, meaning “you shall reprove your neighbour repeatedly” [because the verb is doubled, it implies you should reprove him more than once].
 Might this mean hocheach, reprove him once, and tochiach, a second time?
 No, he replied, the word hocheach means, even a hundred times.
 Why then does it add the word tochiach?
 Had there been only a single verb I would have known that the law applies to a master reproving his disciple.
 How do we know that it applies even to a disciple reproving his master?
-From the phrase, hocheach tochiach, implying, under all circumstances.Baba Metzia 31a.
+From the phrase, hocheach tochiach, implying, under all circumstances.Bava Metzia 31a.

 This is significant because it establishes a principle of critical followership.
 So far in these essays we have been looking at the role of the leader in Judaism.
 But what about that of the follower?
 On the face of it the duty of the follower is to follow, and that of the disciple to learn.
 After all, Judaism commands almost unlimited respect for teachers.
 “Let reverence for your teacher be as great as your reverence for heaven,” said the Sages.
 Despite this the Talmud understands the Torah to be commanding us to remonstrate even with our teacher or leader should we see him or her doing something wrong.